British T-class submarine: Torpedoes

 The primary torpedo used by the T-class submarines was the 21-inch Mark VIII torpedo, principally the Mark VIII** variant.
 This torpedo weighed 1,566 kg with a 365 kg Torpex warhead and used a Brotherhood burner-cycle engine for a range of 4,570 m at 45.5 kn or 6,400 m at 41 kn.
-It had a greater propulsive efficiency than any contemporary torpedo of a similar size but shortages of the Mark VIII early in the war led to some submarines using the older Mark IV.
-The Mark VIII was primarily fitted with a contact pistol, which detonated the torpedo upon impact.
+It had a greater propulsive efficiency than any contemporary torpedo of a similar size, but shortages of the Mark VIII early in the war led to some submarines using the older Mark IV.
+The Mark VIII was primarily fitted with a contact pistol which detonated the torpedo upon impact.
 A non-contact magnetic pistol known as the CCR (Compensated Coil Rod) was also developed and used during the war.
 Like the magnetic pistols developed by many other countries, the CCR gave endless trouble and was eventually withdrawn.
-Due to development problems with British postwar torpedoes, the Mark VIII would remain the standard torpedo used by the T class (and all Royal Navy submarines) until 1971 with the introduction of the Mark 23 wire-guided torpedo.
+Due to development problems with British postwar torpedoes, the Mark VIII remained the standard torpedo used by all Royal Navy submarines, including the T class, until the Mark 23 wire-guided torpedo was introduced in 1971.